mandrasch/ddev-addon-simple-vite/README.md

 # ddev-simple-vite (DDEV addon)

+🚧 Work in progress 🚧

-Work in progress, simple DDEV addon for Vite 3 / Vite 2.
+Simple DDEV addon for Vite 3 / Vite 2.

 Install it via: